KenKundert/sshconfig/README.rst

 init_script:
    A script that should be run when on this network.
 May be a string or a list of strings.
 If it is a list of strings they are joined together to form a command.

    The unlock-peets script is included as an example of such a script.
 It is used to automate the process of accepting the terms & conditions on the click-through page.
 Unfortunately, while unlock-peets represents a reasonable example, each organization requires the basic script to be customized to fit their particular click-through pages.

+   To write a script it is helpful to understand how the unlocking process works.
+The organizations that lock their wifi generally allow your computer to directly connect to their access point, however their firewall is configured to block any network traffic from unapproved devices.
+As you connect, they grab the MAC address of your computer's wifi.
+They then watch for web requests emanating from your computer, which they then discard and redirect your browser to their router which offers up a page that allows you to accept their terms and conditions.
+This page is customized particularly for you: it contains your MAC address.
+When you accept, your MAC address is returned to the router along with your acceptance, and the router then rewrites its firewall rules to allow your computer to access the internet.
+   After some period of time (an hour? a day?) the rules are discarded and you loose your connection to the Internet.
+All of this tremendously abuses Internet protocols, and causes its visitors headaches because this hack is not compatible with HTTPS or VPN traffic.
+So for it to work, you must request a plain HTTP site with any VPNs disabled, and plain HTTP sites are disappearing.
+The headaches this cause seems to provide very little value to anyone.
+They break the Internet so as to force you to accept their terms and conditions, which they presumably feel protects them from lawsuits, but it is hard to imagine anybody suing the owner of a public wifi for the actions of an anonymous user.
+But I digress.

+   Debugging init scripts can be difficult because once you successfully unlock the wifi, it generally remains unlocked for at least an hour, and maybe until the next day, which limits your ability to test your script.
+However, in Linux it is possible to change your MAC address.
+If you do so, the router no longer recognizes you and you have to go through the unlock process again, which allows you to thoroughly exercise and debug your script.
+To change your MAC address, right-click on the Network Manager applet, and select 'Edit Connection ...', select the connection you are using, and click 'Edit', then copy the 'Device MAC address' into 'Cloned MAC address' and change a few digits.
+The digits are hexadecimal, so choose values between 0-9A-F. Then click 'Save', 'Close', and restart your network connection.

 proxy:
    The name of the proxy to use by default when this network is active.